mezcel/printf-time/README.md

 # printf-time

-This repo used to be just C syntax which calculates Easter day and the Paschal Full Moon date.
-It has taken a new direction.
+This repo used to be a bare-bone C syntax exercise, ```with: math.h / without: time.h, or string.h```, which only calculated Easter day and the Paschal Full Moon (PFM) date.
+It now utilizes a variety of libs and uses PFM to perform tasks.

 ### About: